 Star Waring is a member of the Natural Resources and Water Law Practice Group of Dietze and Davis.
-She has an AV (highest) rating from Martindale Hubbell Law Directory.
+She has an AV (highest) rating from Martindale Hubbell Law Directory and has been named as a "Best Lawyer" by Denver's 5280 Magazine.

-Star’s natural resources practice also includes handling multimillion dollar sales of real property and water rights.
+Star’s natural resources practice also includes handling multi-million dollar sales of real property and water rights.
 She has experience in large transfers of Northern Colorado Water Conservancy District rights and land inclusions.
-She has done due diligence reviews for financial institutions in connection with water rights purchases.
-Star has written articles and spoken to a large number of groups on water right transfers, title issues and ditch easement issues, permits for gravel pit operations and federal reserved water rights.
+She has conducted due diligence reviews for financial institutions in connection with water rights purchases.
+Star has written articles and spoken on a variety of topics including water right transfers, water title issues and ditch easement issues, permits for gravel pit operations and federal reserved water rights.

 - Representation of the purchasers in the acquisition of water rights valued at more than $25 million.